joemcmanus/packetexaminer/README.md

        --xfiles       Extract files from PCAP
        --resolve      Resolve IPs
        --details      Display aditional details where available
+       --graphs       Display graphs where available
        --all          Display all
        --limit LIMIT  Limit results to X
+       --skipopts     Don't display the options at runtime